mpostol/OPC-UA-OOI/DataDiscovery/Readme.md

 The startup process of an **UA Data Application** is illustrated in the activity diagram:
 * ![StartupActivityDiagram](../CommonResources/Media/DataDiscovery.StartupActivityDiagram.png)

 The proposed concept is scalable and could be used in local and global scope depending on the available resources.
+A domain model describing a scenario where this approach is applicable is covered in the document [Domain Model of the Global Data Discovery](./DomainModel.md).

 # Data semantics